 It takes getting informed, getting a plan and following through (with some delicious foods and recipes too!).

 Anti-Inflammation Step One: Focus on Anti-Inflammatory, Natural, Healthy Meals

 You should aim to eat as close to natural as possible.
-Generally speaking, man-made foods (refined, packaged foods) contain pro-inflammatory substances such as gluten, preservatives, colourings, sweeteners, flavourings and more.
+Generally speaking, man-made foods (refined, packaged foods) contain pro-inflammatory substances such as gluten, preservatives, colorings, sweeteners, flavorings and more.

-Foods like pasta, pizza, chips, oven meals, microwave meals, takeaways, cereals, breads, packet foods and so on are all generally pro-inflammatory.
+Foods like pasta, pizza, chips, oven meals, microwave meals, takeaways, cereals, bread, packet foods and so on are all generally pro-inflammatory.